What is a Plantar Fascia Rupture or Tear?

 If you suspect a plantar fascia rupture, see a podiatrist immediately.
 Do not try to treat this yourself.
 If you are in the Seattle area, contact us for an appointment.

-About the time you start bearing weight, we will talk to you about the use of custom orthotics designed to relieve tension on the plantar fascia.
-These will help get you back to activity sooner and also help prevent future ruptures.These are the same type of orthotics we use for plantar fasciitis and you can learn about them here.
+About the time you start bearing weight, we will talk to you about the use of custom or prefabricated orthotics designed to relieve tension on the plantar fascia.
+These will help get you back to activity sooner and also help prevent future ruptures.These are the same type of orthotics we use for plantar fasciitis.

 Treatment Plan Summary: